 - As part of the 30 clock hours, licensed practitioners shall be required to obtain two hours in the area of Florida jurisprudence.
-A licensed practitioner may earn two hours in Florida jurisprudence by attending a meeting of the Board for no less than four (4) continuous hours.
-Out of state licensed practitioners who do not practice in Florida at any time during the biennium, shall be permitted to satisfy the requirement of two hours in Florida jurisprudence by certifying that they have obtained and read a copy of the current provisions of Chapters 456 and 463, F.S., and Rule Chapter 64B13, F.A.C.
+A licensed practitioner may earn two hours in Florida jurisprudence by attending an in-person meeting of the Board at which another licensee is disciplined for no less than four (4) continuous hours or the duration of the meeting.
+Licensed practitioners will be required to sign-in and sign-out with board staff.
+Those licensed practitioners present for disciplinary purposes are not eligible to earn the two (2) clock hours for the Board meeting.

 - An instructor of a course may credit the hours taught towards completion of the instructor’s required continuing education only once, regardless of the number of times the course is taught.
 However, the instructor of a course may not credit the hours taught towards completion of the “transcript quality” portion of the continuing education requirement.
 Continuing education hours must be obtained during the biennium preceding license renewal.

 - 381.00593, Florida Statutes – “Public School Volunteer Health Care Practitioner Act”

 - Certified Optometrists NOT registered with the DEA or Optometrists may complete the 2 hour course on prescribing controlled substances to obtain 2 hours of General credit hours.
 (May be completed through live, in-person, or online/distance learning format.)

 - COPE approved courses are Board approved upon submission and review into CE Broker.

 - CPR courses given by the American Heart Association or the American Red Cross can count for 2 hours